koala-framework/docs/docs/styling/sass/introduction.md

 #SASS

-Koala Framework supports the css framework Sass, which makes css coding fun again.
-If you want to use it in your Project you have two options:
+Koala Framework supports [SASS](http://sass-lang.com/), a css framework which makes styling fun again.
+If you want to use SASS in your Project you have two options:

-1. You can add to every component a Component.scss file
+1. You can add a `Component.scss` file to every component
-2. You can add .scss files as dependency for components or for the web
+2. You can add `.scss` files as dependency for components or for the web

-Koala Framework do only support the scss syntax, not the sass syntax/files.
+Koala Framework only supports the scss syntax, it does not support the sass syntax or `.sass` files.